Quaquaro/capstone-project/README.md

 # TABULA RASA

 This is my capstone-project, which I created in connection with the webdevelopment-bootcamp at neue fische.
-TABULA RASA is an app for board players that tracks the results of individual games.
+TABULA RASA is aimed at all passionate board players who want to keep track of the games they have played.
+The app allows you to track the results of up to eight players and make notes for the next round.

 ## Tech Stack